thermoio/docs/client-portal/editing-credit-cards.md

 # Editing Credit Cards in the Client Portal

 ## But first...
 You need your [Client Portal](https://core.thermo.io/login/) username and password.
-If you cannot locate this information, click **Forget Password?** on the Client Portal login page, or [contact a Thermo Physicist](mailto:physicists@thermo.io).
+If you cannot locate this information, click **Forget Password?** on the Client Portal login page.

 ## Method
 1. Log in to the [Client Portal](https://core.thermo.io/login/).